votchallenge/website/contents/vots2023/participation.md

 - Short tracker description for the results paper appendix.
 See examples in the [VOT2022 results paper](https://prints.vicos.si/publications/files/416). (~800 characters with spaces when compiled, which is ~1500 characters of LaTeX text without bibtex file)
 - Long tracker description (should detail the main ideas)
 - Bibtex file for the long and short tracker description
 - A link to the tracker code placed in a persistent depository (Github, dropbox, Gdrive,...).
 If the link is not yet publicly accessible, provide a password.
-Note that to become a co-author of the results paper, the tracker has to be publicly accessible by the VOTS2023 workshop.
+Note that to become a co-author of the results paper, the tracker has to be publicly accessible by the VOTS2023 workshop date.

 ## FAQ